top of page

 • Neuromeningeal Manipulation - Barral Institute

-• Visceral Manipulation 1 - Barral Institute
+• Visceral Manipulation 1, 2 and 3 - Barral Institute

 • Listening Techniques - Barral Institute